konstaka/cse3000-research-project/README.md

 ## Structure

 The implemented concept drift detectors can be found in the file `Detectors.ipynb`.
-The helper scripts used to format the data into LaTeX tables are in the `helper` folder.
+The complete final results as well as the helper scripts used to format the data into LaTeX tables are in the `helper` folder.